AF-1/lms-customskip/README.md

 - Uninstall CustomSkip
 - Delete the repo URL you added at the bottom of *LMS* > *Settings* > *Plugins*
+- restart LMS
 - Reinstall the old version
 <br><br>

 ### Manual Uninstall

-- delete the folder CustomSkip you added from your local plugin folder
+- delete the folder *CustomSkip* from your local plugin folder
+- restart LMS
 - reinstall the old version